cilium/tetragon/docs/content/en/docs/concepts/tracing-policy.md

 ---
 title: "Tracing Policy"
-weight: 1
 icon: "overview"
+weight: 3
-description: "Reference for the TracingPolicy custom resource"
+description: "Documentation for the TracingPolicy custom resource"
 ---

 `TracingPolicy` is a user-configurable Kubernetes custom resource (CR) that